tasneem-alsheikh/maze-runner/README.md

 3. Display a summary of results showing which explorer performed best

 *Hints*:
+- To get 20 points, use use multiprocessing.
-- To get full marks, use Celery and RabbitMQ to distribute the exploration tasks.
-If you don't use Celery, RabbitMQ and redis, you will still get marks but you will not get the full 30 points.
+- To get 30 points, use MPI4Py on multiple machines.
+- Use Celery and RabbitMQ to distribute the exploration tasks.
+You will get full marks plus a bonus.
 - Implement a task queue system
 - Do not visualize the exploration, just run it in parallel
 - Store results for comparison